 One of the most powerful techniques in negotiation is certainty.
 It’s been said, “The power in all relationships lies in who cares less.”
 But I would argue that power isn’t happiness and sometimes it’s in caring more for another person that brings real joy.

 So, if you’ve been rejected, just know that rejection is God’s protection and he always does a “trade up” in value.
 Keep your heart right in all things, for life can change so quickly.
 If you keep your heart right your life will be light and joyful.
 You can have a spring in your step even though you may be walking through a valley.
-If there is someone that you hurt or someone that you didn’t appreciate or took for granted and you are rejecting them because you may be hurting.
-Be the bigger person and make things right.
-For you may win the battle but in the end you will lose the war and power does Not = happiness.
+Always remember, power does Not = happiness.

 The Excellence of Love

 Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek it’s own, is not provoked does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all thing, endures all things.
 Love never fails.